yzh1211/moneyForamtToChinese/README.md

 # moneyForamtToChinese
-use Chinese to express how much of the money
+use Chinese to express how much of the price